Bennclark2002/IT1000-1040/README.md

-# IT1000-1040
-A collaboration of all of my projects for IT1000 and It1040
+# Project Respository for Mizzou IT1000/IT1040